 One research investigated the polyphenol effects on the treatment and prevention of cardiovascular disease.

-The results showed that high intake of fruit-based flavonoids, especially foods rich in anthocyanins (red, blue, or dark purple colored fruits) and flavone-rich foods (lemon, grapefruit, orange, and other citrus fruits) can reduce the chances of ischemic stroke and nonfatal myocardial infarction in men.
+Consuming big amount of fruit-based flavonoids, especially foods rich in anthocyanins (red, blue, or dark purple colored fruits) and flavone-rich foods (lemon, grapefruit, orange, and other citrus fruits) can reduce the chances of ischemic stroke and nonfatal myocardial infarction in men.

 In order to get these benefits, you have to consume the entire fruit, including the skin.

-Here are other studies which suggest polyphenols can support your heart health:.
+Here are other studies which suggest polyphenols can support your heart health:

 Meta-analysis of 14 studies discovered that intake of 6 types of flavonoids (anthocyanidins, flavonols, flavones, flavanones, proanthocyanidins, and flavan-3-ols) can drastically reduce the risk of heart disease.